cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - CT2  Extend the alphabets of the classic ciphers to 256 characters
 - CT2  SOA-Security (SOAP messages according WS Security between the participants)
 - CT2  Framework to create and analyze LFSR stream ciphers
-- CT2  Cube attack on symmetric ciphers (I. Dinur and A. Shamir)

 - JCT  PGP-S/MIME interoperability
-- JCT  Entropy investigations
 - JCT  Visualization of Quantum Key Agreement, BB84 protocol
 - JCT  Commandline functionality
 - JCT  Usage as a demonstrator for XML signatures